assemblerflow/flowcraft/docs/create_template.rst

     __build__ = "15012018"
     __template__ = "process_abricate-nf"

+The :class:`~assemblerflow.templates.utils.assemblerflow_base.MainWrapper`
-The ``MainWrapper`` decorator should be added to the main function of the script.
+should decorate the main function of the script.
 E.g.::

     @MainWrapper